electricimp/TreasureData/README.md

 # TreasureData #

-This library allows your agent code to send data to the [Treasure Data platform](https://www.treasuredata.com) via the [Treasure Data REST API](https://support.treasuredata.com/hc/en-us/articles/360000675487-Postback-API).
+This library allows your agent code to send data to the [Treasure Data platform](https://www.treasuredata.com) via the [Treasure Data Postback API](https://support.treasuredata.com/hc/en-us/articles/360000675487-Postback-API).

 Before using the library you will need: